RobertHerreraEECS/DES_cpp/README.md

 # DES_cpp
-* Interface layer that handles file reading and encryption/decryption modes
+Interface layer that handles file reading and encryption/decryption modes

 # DES
-* C Implementation of DES Cipher
+C Implementation of DES Cipher.
+The DES Crypto Context accepts input of arbitrary size and generates an allocated buffer.
+The allocated buffer is sized to nearest block size or 8-bytes multiple, and pads using either zero padding or PKCS5 padding scheme.